Four heart-shaped coasters and a mug of tea, all from a top view

 A heart shaped fabric coaster on a green cutting mat.

 You could also topstitch around the heart to sew down the folded seam allowance.
 It will look something like the picture below.
+I personally don’t like this method because it magnifies any imperfections when it comes to sewing.

 A heart shaped fabric coaster with top-stitch around the heart shape.

 All done!
 Experiment with different quilting patterns and make a set for yourself or loved ones.
-As a bonus, here are the pattern pieces and sewing instructions for View B.
+As a bonus, here are the pattern pieces and sewing instructions for View B. Try to make a mix and match set of four as I have done in the photo below.

 Free Fabric Coaster Sewing Pattern: View B